-As part of Philippine Crop Insurance Corporation's quality policy statement that is empowering the workforce by providing continuous learning and development in the workplace, the officers and employees of the Philippine Crop Insurance Corporation participated in various learning and development interventions to expand skill sets, enhance knowledge retention, generate new ideas and perspectives, boost morale, and raise overall performance.
+As part of PCIC's quality policy statement to empower the workforce through continuous learning and development, the officers and employees of the PCIC participated in various learning and development interventions to expand skill sets, enhance knowledge retention, generate new ideas and perspectives, boost morale, and raise overall performance.
 The table below enumerates all L&D activities in 2023 provided to PCIC officers and employees.